 Imagine waking up one morning, looking out the window, and seeing everything draped in a thick blanket of white.
 The Space Needle is capped with snow, and the Puget Sound shimmers under a frosty glaze.
 For many, the question isn’t just if it will snow in Seattle, Washington, but how much?
-Seattle, known for its evergreen forests and rainy days, transforms into a winter wonderland when the snow decides to fall.
+Which means seattle, known for its evergreen forests and rainy days, transforms into a winter wonderland when the snow decides to fall.
 But the truth about snowfall in Seattle is more complex than a simple yes or no.

 Main Subheading